 - The Rolling Stones

 Now you need to make up a logo for your band!

-Here’s a few band logos to get you thinking:
+Here’s a great tutorial on creating band logos to get you thinking:

 21. Draw Pug Unicorn

 Well … just because.
 And because, you know, it’s fun!